 Furthermore, pandemic has accelerated the digital transformation in many areas, especially via the use of next gen technologies such as blockchain or distributed ledger technology.

-2. Data and Analytics & Artificial Intelligence
+2. Data Analytics & Artificial Intelligence

+Data has taken center-stage of any Digital Transformation Strategy as it helps us in eliminating assumptions and deal with facts.
 With ML assuring to overhaul enterprise decision making and operations these tools and techniques are helping organizations turn growing volumes of data into a future-ready foundation for a new era in which machines will not only augment human decision-making but will make real-time and at-scale decisions that humans cannot in order to remain nimble.

 With core pillars of AI engineering — DataOps, ModelOps, MLOps and DevOps, a robust AI engineering strategy facilitates the scalability, performance, interpretability and reliability of AI models while delivering the full value of AI investments.